jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 # Install Jeka

+Thank to the wrapper feature, you don't need to install Jeka on your machine to run it... except if you are creating projects from scratch.
+As it's what we are going to do in this tutorial, you need to get it properly installed.

 1. Download and unzip the lastest *core-x.x.x-distrib.zip* file found on [snapshot](https://oss.sonatype.org/content/repositories/snapshots/org/jeka/core/) or [release](https://repo1.maven.org/maven2/org/jeka/core/) repository to the directory you want to install Jeka.
 2. Make sure that either a valid JDK is on your _PATH_ environment variable or that a _JAVA_HOME_ variable is pointing on (_JAVA_HOME_/bin/java must point on a java executable).
    Note that you can choose a specific JDK instance to run Jeka without affecting _JAVA_HOME_ variable by setting _JEKA_JDK_ environment variable (_JEKA_JDK_/bin/java must point on a java executable).